ef10007/Holiday_Vibes/README.md

 * Flight -  inform them via email

-(8th.Mar.2019 : The 'country_code' list is going to be saved as 'city_code'.
-We narrowed the range of city choices that are from each continent - Asia, Africa, North America, South America, Europe and Australia.)
+(8th.Mar.2019 : PLAN - The 'city_code' list is going to be saved as JSON (key=city name, value= city code).
+Selenium is going to collect the city codes. )

 ----